wrangler What is pain?

 • Reduce the range of motion (eg. squat a little bit less deep; until it becomes tolerable)

-• Change the movement slightly (eg. do a sit-to-stand form a chair, instead of a full squat; until it becomes tolerable)
+• Change the movement slightly (eg. do a sit-to-stand from a chair, instead of a full squat; until it becomes tolerable)

 What is the best thing to do for pain?